RuslanKuziak/poke-android-client/README.md

 The project is already configured to run the app in release mode.

 1. Navigate to `Build Variants` and select `release` configuration for `app` module.
 It will be applied automatically to all other modules.
-2. Select `Run` and wait until build finishes and .apk file is installed.
+2. Select `Run` and wait until the build finishes and .apk file is installed.
 3. Play with the app.

 ### Additional info